Final Binder Project

 - Costume research

-- Any further supporting research, sketches, swatches, etc.
+- Any further supporting research, sketches, swatches, etc. that you want to include.

 All elements are neatly organized in a 1/2" binder, with tabbed dividers and a cover that identifies the play, designer (you), class, and date.